SamPutnam/Index/README.md

 (*Last code commit implies that a commit with no code - be it artwork, design, or documentation - is not counted.*)

-If a project is alive, take 30 seconds and run it.
+If a project is alive, take 30 seconds to follow the README and run it.
 If it doesn't run, I'll buy you a coke.

 <br>
 **alive**: in development